 BUT THE DEMAND IS NOT LIMITED TO BOZEMAN

-While the number of homes sold in Bozeman in the past year was nearly 65% higher than the number of homes sold in Belgrade, Belgrade’s growth has been far from stagnant.
-The number of homes sold in Belgrade has been steadily rising year over year and the average sale price of a home has increased 62% in the last five years.
-With the average sold price of a single-family home in Belgrade currently sitting just under $340,000 compared to nearly $465,000 in Bozeman, many residents are choosing Belgrade as a less expensive alternative.
+While the number of homes sold in Bozeman in the past year was more than double the number of homes sold in Belgrade, Belgrade’s growth has been far from stagnant.
+The number of homes sold in Belgrade has been steadily rising in the past year, and the median sale price of a single-family home has increased 53% in the last five years.
+With the median sold price of a single-family home in Belgrade at $335,000 compared to nearly $485,000 in Bozeman, many residents are choosing Belgrade as a less expensive alternative.

 SO, WHY ARE BOZEMAN PRICES SO MUCH HIGHER?

 Montana State University is a big factor in Bozeman’s high-demand housing market.
 Montana State brings many students and employers to Bozeman who of course, need a place to live.
 Many of these residents have limited flexibility in terms of housing location which drives the prices of housing in Bozeman higher.